 2. Conversion Rate on Mobile/Tablet Is Higher Than Overall Conversion Rate

 From July 1 to November 30 2017, the mobile/tablet conversion rate was higher than desktop conversion rate.
 However, it’s interesting to note that average order value is lower on mobile/tablet as compared to desktop.
 What does this mean?
 It could indicate several things.
 For example, users may place quick orders for commoditized products on mobile, while using desktop for larger, more complex, or more expensive products.
-For B2B manufacturers selling lower-cost and/or commoditized products, that means a convenient, mobile-ready store is crucial to capturing revenue.
+For B2B manufacturers selling lower-cost and/or commoditized products, that means convenient, mobile-ready B2B commerce is crucial to capturing revenue.

 That said—take the lower average order value with a grain of salt, because…

 3. Average Order Value for Mobile/Tablet Is Up 72%

 Over that same period, average order value has jumped 72% on mobile/tablet.
 Are B2B customers using mobile more?
 Absolutely.
 Do we expect average order value to continue to climb?
 Yes!
 Whether it will meet or exceed average order value on desktop remains to be seen.

 To put this in context, let’s look at the growth in average order value on desktop over the same period: